 Upper school at CLA marks a shift from lower school.
 Students are asked to transition from learning how to lead to actually leading.
-This takes place in Bible/Leadership classes and service opportunities, performing and serving at our CLA Banquets, but it goes beyond that.
+This takes place in leadership classes, service opportunities, clubs, sports, and performing and serving at our CLA events, but it goes beyond that.
 We are asking our upper school students to take ownership of the culture and atmosphere they create in their classrooms and throughout their school, in the hallways, lunchroom, and after school activities.
 Students are encouraged to take ownership of their own faith walk, to understand they have the power and privilege to pursue knowing the Lord for themselves.
 They are encouraged to realize they are not an island, but they have influence socially on those around them.
 This influence is a powerful responsibility.